SpongeBobSun/ReactNative-TL-DR/what-is-native-module.md

 One thing to notice is - 'Promise' and 'Reject' callback calls will be throw back to JavaScript code using `[RCTCxxBridge enqueueCallBack]`.
 This will eventually be handled by our good old `JSCExecutor` using `JSCExecutor::invokeCallback` which using a similar approach as `JSCExecutor::callFunction`.

+That's it.
+Now we've done with native method initializing and function invoking, we will go through how does JavaScript calling native modules in next chapter.